anthonycoffey/property-manager-pro/docs/12-dashboard-phoenix-integration-plan.md

 ## 2. Prerequisites

-*   **Phoenix API Documentation:** Availability of detailed documentation for Phoenix API endpoints that allow querying of aggregated and/or raw service job data.
-This includes:
-    *   Endpoints for fetching job counts (by type, status, date range).
-    *   Endpoints for fetching data related to job timings (e.g., creation, assignment, completion times) to calculate average durations.
-    *   Filtering capabilities based on metadata sent from this application (e.g., `clientOrganizationId`, `clientPropertyId`, `requestSourceIdentifier`).
-    *   Authentication methods and rate limits for these API endpoints.
+- **Phoenix API Documentation:**
+  - Detailed documentation for key Phoenix API endpoints (`/form-submissions/search/source-meta` and `/jobs/search/source-meta`) has been provided.
+These endpoints allow querying based on `sourceMeta` (including `applicationName`, `organizationId`, `propertyId`), `serviceType`, date ranges, and status.
+  - **Authentication Note:** For initial development and testing, authentication on these Phoenix endpoints will be temporarily disabled.
+Authentication mechanisms will be revisited and implemented before production deployment.
-*   **Existing Dashboard Infrastructure:** The current dashboard panels (`AdminDashboardPanel`, `OrganizationManagerDashboardPanel`, `PropertyManagerDashboardPanel`) and chart wrapper components (`KpiCard`, `LineChart`, `BarChart`, etc.) will be leveraged.
+- **Existing Dashboard Infrastructure:** The current dashboard panels (`AdminDashboardPanel`, `OrganizationManagerDashboardPanel`, `PropertyManagerDashboardPanel`) and chart wrapper components (`KpiCard`, `LineChart`, `BarChart`, etc.) will be leveraged.
+- **Phoenix API Base URL:** `https://phoenix-staging-data-3d6054f8c3ef.herokuapp.com` (accessible via `process.env.PHOENIX_API_URL` in Firebase Functions).

 ## 3. Scope of Phoenix Integration for Dashboards

-The following statistics are planned, contingent on Phoenix API capabilities:
+The following statistics are planned, leveraging the provided Phoenix API capabilities:

 ### 3.1.
-Admin Dashboard
+Admin Dashboard (Platform-Wide)

-*   **Service Request Volume Trends (Platform-Wide):**
+- **Service Request Volume Trends:**
-    *   Metric: Total service requests over time (e.g., daily, weekly, monthly).
+  - Metric: Trend of dispatched service requests over time (e.g., daily, weekly, monthly).
-    *   Chart: Line chart.
+  - Chart: Line chart.
-    *   Data Source: Phoenix API.
+  - Data Source: Phoenix API (`/form-submissions/search/source-meta`).
+  - Logic: Query with `applicationName=PropertyManagerPro`, `fromDate`, `toDate`, and `limit=1`.
+Use `analytics.dispatched_count` from the response for each period.
-*   **Service Request Types Distribution (Platform-Wide):**
+- **Service Request Types Distribution:**
-    *   Metric: Breakdown of service requests by type (e.g., "tire_change", "jump_start").
+  - Metric: Breakdown of dispatched service requests by type.
-    *   Chart: Pie chart or Bar chart.
+  - Chart: Pie chart or Bar chart.
-    *   Data Source: Phoenix API.
+  - Data Source: Phoenix API (`/form-submissions/search/source-meta`).
+  - Logic: For a predefined list of service types, query with `applicationName=PropertyManagerPro`, `serviceType=<type_name>`, `fromDate`, `toDate`, and `limit=1`.
+Use `meta.total` for each type.
-*   **Average Service Completion Time (Platform-Wide):**
+- **Average Service Completion Time:**
-    *   Metric: Average time from request creation/dispatch to completion.
+  - Metric: Average time from job creation to job completion for dispatched services.
-    *   Chart: KPI Card or trend line.
+  - Chart: KPI Card or trend line.
-    *   Data Source: Phoenix API (requires start/end timestamps per job).
+  - Data Source: Phoenix API (`/jobs/search/source-meta`).
+  - Logic: Query with `applicationName=PropertyManagerPro`, `status` IN (`completed`, `paid`, `invoiced`), and `completedAt` within `dateRange`.
+Calculate average of (`job.completedAt` - `job.createdAt`).

 ### 3.2.
 Organization Manager Dashboard (Scoped to Selected Organization)

-*   **Service Request Volume (Per Organization):**
+- **Service Request Volume Trends:**
-    *   Metric: Total service requests over time for the selected organization.
-    *   Chart: Line chart.
-    *   Data Source: Phoenix API, filtered by `clientOrganizationId`.
+  - As above (Admin Dashboard), additionally filtered by `organizationId`.
-*   **Service Request Types (Per Organization):**
+- **Service Request Types Distribution:**
-    *   Metric: Breakdown by type for the selected organization.
-    *   Chart: Pie or Bar chart.
-    *   Data Source: Phoenix API, filtered by `clientOrganizationId`.
+  - As above (Admin Dashboard), additionally filtered by `organizationId`.
-*   **Average Completion Time (Per Organization):**
+- **Average Completion Time:**
-    *   Metric: Average time for the selected organization.
-    *   Chart: KPI Card or trend line.
-    *   Data Source: Phoenix API, filtered by `clientOrganizationId`.
+  - As above (Admin Dashboard), additionally filtered by `organizationId`.
-*   **(Optional) Top Properties by Service Request Volume:**
+- **(Optional) Top Properties by Service Request Volume:**
-    *   Metric: List or bar chart of properties with the highest request volumes within the organization.
+  - Metric: List or bar chart of properties with the highest dispatched request volumes.
-    *   Data Source: Phoenix API, aggregated by `clientPropertyId` within the `clientOrganizationId`.
+  - Data Source: Phoenix API (`/form-submissions/search/source-meta`).
+  - Logic: Query for each property within the organization, using `analytics.dispatched_count` (filtered by `propertyId`) or `meta.total` (filtered by `propertyId`) for each period.

 ### 3.3.
 Property Manager Dashboard (Scoped to Selected Property)

-*   **Service Request Volume (Per Property):**
+- **Service Request Volume Trends:**
-    *   Metric: Total service requests over time for the selected property.
-    *   Chart: Line chart.
-    *   Data Source: Phoenix API, filtered by `clientPropertyId` (and `clientOrganizationId`).
+  - As above (Admin Dashboard), additionally filtered by `organizationId` and `propertyId`.
-*   **Service Request Types (Per Property):**
+- **Service Request Types Distribution:**
-    *   Metric: Breakdown by type for the selected property.
-    *   Chart: Pie or Bar chart.
-    *   Data Source: Phoenix API, filtered by `clientPropertyId`.
+  - As above (Admin Dashboard), additionally filtered by `organizationId` and `propertyId`.
-*   **Open vs. Closed Requests (Per Property):**
+- **Open vs. Closed Requests:**
-    *   Metric: Count of currently open and recently closed service requests.
+  - Metric: Count of currently open and closed dispatched service requests.
-    *   Chart: KPI Cards or a simple Bar chart.
+  - Chart: KPI Cards or a simple Bar chart.
-    *   Data Source: Phoenix API, filtered by `clientPropertyId` and status.
+  - Data Source: Phoenix API (`/jobs/search/source-meta`).
+  - Logic:
+    - Open: Query with `applicationName=PropertyManagerPro`, `organizationId`, `propertyId`, `status` IN (`pending`, `assigned`, `en-route`, `in-progress`), and `limit=1`.
+Use `meta.total`.
+    - Closed: Query with `applicationName=PropertyManagerPro`, `organizationId`, `propertyId`, `status` IN (`completed`, `paid`, `invoiced`), and `limit=1`.
+Use `meta.total`.
+(Consider `dateRange` for "recently closed").

 ## 4. Technical Implementation Plan

 ### 4.1.
 Backend (New/Updated Cloud Functions)

 New Firebase Cloud Functions (callable) will be created, or existing ones updated, to interact with the Phoenix API.
 These functions will be responsible for:

-*   Authenticating with the Phoenix API.
-*   Making requests to the appropriate Phoenix API endpoints.
+- Making requests to the appropriate Phoenix API endpoints (initially without authentication headers, as authentication is temporarily disabled on Phoenix side for these development endpoints; this will be reinstated before production).
+- Applying necessary filters (`applicationName`, `organizationId`, `propertyId`, `serviceType`, `status`, date ranges) based on input parameters, as detailed in Section 3.
+- Processing paginated responses if fetching lists of jobs (e.g., for average completion time).
+- Extracting specific data points (e.g., `analytics.dispatched_count`, `meta.total`) or calculating aggregates (e.g., average completion time).
-*   Transforming the data received from Phoenix into a format suitable for the frontend charts.
+- Transforming the data received from Phoenix into a format suitable for the frontend charts.
-*   Handling errors gracefully.
+- Handling errors gracefully.

-*   **`getAdminServiceRequestStats` (New or Expanded `getAdminDashboardStats`):**
+- **`getAdminServiceRequestStats` (New or to be integrated into `getAdminDashboardStats`):**
-    *   Fetches platform-wide service request data from Phoenix.
+  - Fetches platform-wide service request data from Phoenix as detailed in section 3.1.
+This includes volume trends, type distribution, and average completion time.
-*   **`getOrgServiceRequestStats` (New or Expanded `getOrgManagerDashboardStats`):**
+- **`getOrgServiceRequestStats` (New or to be integrated into `getOrgManagerDashboardStats`):**
-    *   Inputs: `organizationId`, `dateRange?`
+  - Inputs: `organizationId`, `dateRange?`
-    *   Fetches service request data for the specified `organizationId` from Phoenix.
+  - Fetches service request data for the specified `organizationId` from Phoenix as detailed in section 3.2.
-*   **`getPropertyManagerServiceRequestStats` (Expanded):**
+- **`getPropertyManagerServiceRequestStats` (New or to be integrated into `getPropertyManagerDashboardStats`):**
-    *   Inputs: `organizationId`, `propertyId`, `dateRange?`
+  - Inputs: `organizationId`, `propertyId`, `dateRange?`
-    *   Fetches service request data for the specified `propertyId` from Phoenix.
+  - Fetches service request data for the specified `propertyId` from Phoenix as detailed in section 3.3.

 ### 4.2.
 Frontend (Dashboard Panel Updates)

 The existing dashboard panel components will be updated:

-*   **State Management:** Add new state variables to hold the Phoenix-sourced statistics and their loading/error states.
+- **State Management:** Add new state variables to hold the Phoenix-sourced statistics and their loading/error states.
-*   **Data Fetching:** Modify `useEffect` hooks (or add new ones) to call the new/updated Cloud Functions when the respective dashboard tab is active and necessary filters (like `organizationId` or `propertyId`) are selected.
+- **Data Fetching:** Modify `useEffect` hooks (or add new ones) to call the new/updated Cloud Functions when the respective dashboard tab is active and necessary filters (like `organizationId` or `propertyId`) are selected.
-*   **Chart Integration:** Use the existing chart wrapper components (`LineChart`, `PieChart`, `KpiCard`, etc.) to display the data fetched from Phoenix.
+- **Chart Integration:** Use the existing chart wrapper components (`LineChart`, `PieChart`, `KpiCard`, etc.) to display the data fetched from Phoenix.
-    *   Construct Highcharts `options` objects based on the data returned by the Cloud Functions.
+  - Construct Highcharts `options` objects based on the data returned by the Cloud Functions.
-    *   Pass these options to the chart components.
+  - Pass these options to the chart components.
-    *   Handle loading and error states appropriately for these new charts.
+  - Handle loading and error states appropriately for these new charts.

 ## 5. Error Handling and Data Consistency

-*   Robust error handling for Phoenix API calls within Cloud Functions.
+- Robust error handling for Phoenix API calls within Cloud Functions.
-*   Clear display of errors or "data unavailable" messages on the dashboard if Phoenix API is unreachable or returns errors.
+- Clear display of errors or "data unavailable" messages on the dashboard if Phoenix API is unreachable or returns errors.
-*   Consideration for caching Phoenix API responses in Cloud Functions if data doesn't change too frequently and API rate limits are a concern (e.g., using Firebase Cache service or a simple in-memory cache with TTL).
+- Consideration for caching Phoenix API responses in Cloud Functions if data doesn't change too frequently and API rate limits are a concern (e.g., using Firebase Cache service or a simple in-memory cache with TTL).

-## 6. Next Steps (Once Phoenix API Docs are Available)
+## 6. Implementation Next Steps

-1.  **Review Phoenix API Documentation:** Understand available endpoints, request/response formats, authentication, and rate limits.
-2.  **Refine Scope:** Adjust the planned statistics based on what data is realistically available and performant to query from Phoenix.
-3.  **Implement Backend Functions:** Develop and test the Cloud Functions that interface with Phoenix.
+1.  **Develop Backend Cloud Functions:**
+    *   Implement the logic for `getAdminServiceRequestStats`, `getOrgServiceRequestStats`, and `getPropertyManagerServiceRequestStats` (or integrate their logic into existing dashboard stats functions).
+    *   Ensure functions correctly call the Phoenix API endpoints (`/form-submissions/search/source-meta`, `/jobs/search/source-meta`) with appropriate filters as per Section 3.
+    *   Implement data transformation to prepare data for Highcharts.
+    *   Include robust error handling.
-4.  **Implement Frontend Integration:** Update dashboard panels to call these functions and display the new charts.
+2.  **Implement Frontend Integration:**
+    *   Update `AdminDashboardPanel.tsx`, `OrganizationManagerDashboardPanel.tsx`, and `PropertyManagerDashboardPanel.tsx`.
+    *   Add state management for new Phoenix-sourced statistics.
+    *   Implement `useEffect` hooks to call the Cloud Functions.
+    *   Integrate new charts using existing chart wrapper components, passing the fetched and transformed data.
+    *   Handle loading states and display error messages appropriately.
+3.  **Thorough Testing:**
+    *   Unit test Cloud Functions where possible.
+    *   Perform integration testing of Cloud Functions calling the (temporarily unauthenticated) Phoenix API staging environment.
+    *   Conduct end-to-end testing of dashboard views:
+        *   Verify data accuracy for all metrics.
+        *   Check chart rendering and interactivity.
-5.  **Thorough Testing:** Test data accuracy, chart rendering, loading states, and error handling across all relevant dashboard views.
+        *   Test loading indicators and error state displays.
+4.  **Security - Reinstate Authentication:**
+    *   Once initial functionality is confirmed, coordinate with the Phoenix team to re-enable authentication on their endpoints.
+    *   Update Cloud Functions to securely manage and send the required authentication tokens with API requests.
+This typically involves storing tokens as secrets (e.g., in Google Secret Manager) and accessing them at runtime.
+5.  **Documentation Review:**
+    *   Ensure this document (`12-dashboard-phoenix-integration-plan.md`) remains up-to-date as implementation progresses.
+    *   Update any relevant Memory Bank files (`systemPatterns.md`, `activeContext.md`) with new patterns or decisions arising from this implementation.